 - The Middle School National Championship Tournament (MSNCT)

 - The Community College Championship Tournament (CCCT)

-- The Individual Player National Championship Tournament (IPNCT) for high school players to compete not as part of teams (new in 2018)
+- The Individual Player National Championship Tournament (IPNCT) for high school players to compete not as part of teams

 - Division I and Division II